microsoft/pxt/docs/blog/ozette/bdale-tminus3.md

 # Project Ozette: BKLYN or Bust (T minus 3 days)

+Posted on April 30th, 2019 by [Tom Ball](https://www.microsoft.com/en-us/research/people/tball/)

-[Tom Ball](https://www.microsoft.com/en-us/research/people/tball/) here, reporting from the [Brooklyn Public Library](https://www.bklynlibrary.org/locations/central), a magnificent example of Art Deco architecture in New York City.
+I'm blogging from the [Brooklyn Public Library](https://www.bklynlibrary.org/locations/central), a magnificent example of Art Deco architecture in New York City.
 [Microsoft Research](https://research.microsoft.com) (MSR) is privileged to be working with the [BKLYN Fashion Academy](https://www.bklynlibrary.org/bklyn-fashion-academy), who graciously agreed to let us bring [Project Ozette](https://www.microsoft.com/en-us/research/project/ozette)'s web of microcontroller technology into their show [On the Runway: Homage to Future Fashion](https://bfahomagetofuturefashion.eventbrite.com/).

 We are in one of the library's workspaces, filled with spools of thread, sewing machines, scissors, tech, and garments in various stages of preparation by 20 designers.
 Each of the designers is creating a collection of several garments, one of which must incorporate wearable technology.